ibm-messaging/mq-dev-patterns/JMS/README.md

 The classpath specified will depend on whether or not maven was used to build the samples - uncomment the relevent one within the script (classpath for maven is the default)

 If you are on a Windows machine and wish to run this script , then you can make use of [WSL (Windows Subsystem For Linux)](https://learn.microsoft.com/en-us/windows/wsl/install).
 This script has been tested on Ubuntu Distribution in WSL, feel free to use any other linux distribution.
 Since you might have edited the script using a windows text editor , the endline formatting needs to be changed to avoid bad interpreter exception.
-Use the following commands in wsl :
+Use the following commands in WSL :

 `sudo apt install dos2unix`